nerves-project/nerves_runtime/README.md

 * `Nerves.Runtime.KV.get_active/1` - look up the value of a key associated with the currently running firmware.
 * `Nerves.Runtime.KV.get/1` - look up the value of a key

+## Device reboot and shutdown

+Reboot, poweroff, and halting a device work by signaling to [erlinit](https://github.com/nerves-project/erlinit) an intention to shutdown and then exiting the Erlang VM by calling `:init.stop/0`.
+The `Nerves.Runtime.reboot/0` and related utilities are helper methods for this.
+Once they return, the Erlang VM will likely only be available momentarily before shutdown.
+If the OTP applications cannot be stopped within a timeout as specified in the `erlinit.config`, `erlinit` will ungracefully terminate the Erlang VM.

 ## The Nerves Runtime Shell